Quiz: What’s Your Financial IQ?

-1. What is the maximum recommended percentage of your income that should go toward a mortgage payment?
+1. What’s the maximum recommended percentage of your income that should go toward monthly housing payments?

 4. Which of the following statements about credit scores is NOT true?